 In Japan, very few shops accept cash other than Japanese yen.
 Therefore, when you arrive in Japan, you should exchange your home currency to yen at the airport.
 There are currency exchange locations other than the airport as well.
 Even luxury hotels can exchange currency when you need it.
 However, the exchange rate is not so good, so I recommend you to exchange money at the airport.

 Recently, more people are paying with IC cards such as Suica, Pasmo and Ikoca.
 These IC cards can be purchased at vending machines at JR and private railway stations.
 If you charge the IC card, you can use that amount for payment.

 SUICA (JR East): You can get in Tokyo.

 PASMO (Private Railways in Tokyo): You can get in Tokyo.

 ICOCA (JR West): You can get in Osaka and Kyoto.

 You can use any IC card with almost all the country's JR, private railways, subways, buses, monorails.
 In addition, you can use it at convenience stores, fast food shops, vending machines, etc.

-You can charge SUICA purchased in Tokyo with Osaka stations.
-On the contrary, you can charge ICOCA charges purchased in Osaka with Tokyo stations.
-So, you can use any IC card.
-You should get an IC card in the area where you stay for the longest.
+You can charge SUICA purchased in Tokyo with Osaka stations and vice versa.
+Although you can use any IC card it is recommend that you get an IC card in the area where you stay for the longest.
 However, SUICA has the highest name recognition in the whole country.